notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 }
 ```

-I think the third is because anti-aliasing isn't working properly.
+I think the third issue happens because anti-aliasing isn't working properly.
 Thankfully that's not a problem with the codebase itself, that can be fixed pretty easily by just rewriting my rendering harness a little.
 On the OpenGL end, that involves creating a new multisampled texture, rendering to that instead, and then copying the multisampled texture to a regular texture.
 All in all, just a lot of OpenGL boilerplate that isn't really worth repeating here.

 ![New Iteration](/images/sample-1-new.png)

 So far, so good!
 What's next?

-## Number 2
+## Number 2: Image Insanity

 This one, I got //almost// right.
 Here's the reference image: